Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 // Your file
 const fileToUpload = "./myImage.png";

-// Add a custom tag that tells the gateway how to serve this file to a browser const tags = [{ name: "Content-Type", value: "image/png" }];
+// Add a custom tag that tells the browser how to properly render the file const tags = [{ name: "Content-Type", value: "image/png" }];

 try {